Family Farm Initiative

 Frequently Asked Questions

-A: Zinniker Family Farm started in 1943 and they have continuously used biodynamic practices from Rudolf Steiner.
+A: Zinniker Family Farm started in 1943 and they have continuously used biodynamic practices as outlined by Rudolf Steiner.
 Over the last 80 years, the focus has been on the health of the soil and the entire farm organism.
 Since the Zinnikers have been the stewards of the land, chemicals have not been used.
 Over the years the vitality of the soil continues to grow.
 This process cannot be duplicated in a short period of time and we all benefit from the care of this land over many decades.

 Family Farm Initiative | Chicago, IL 60613